-- a conflict of interest with the persons' Council duties

-- a conflict between the person's

-Council duties and the duties and

-requirements of the secondary

-employment or work experience

-(For example, there could be a

-potential conflict in relation to the

-physical requirements of both

-roles, the hours of work, or other

-issues taking into account the

-employee's role statement or physical

-requirements information.)
+- a conflict of interest with the persons' Council duties; and/or - a conflict between the person's Council duties and the duties and requirements of the secondary employment or work experience.
+For example, there could be a potential conflict in relation to the physical requirements of both roles, the hours of work, or other issues taking into account the representative's role statement or physical requirements information.

-If the CEO determines there is a potential conflict, the CEO will work with the employee (and the Manager/Team Leader if appropriate) to determine whether the potential conflict can be appropriately managed.
+If the CEO determines there is a potential conflict, the CEO will work with the contractor/representative to determine whether the potential conflict can be appropriately managed.

-If the CEO decides that a potential conflict can be managed, the CEO will advise the employee accordingly in writing, and may place particular requirements on the employee.
-For example, Council may require the employee to keep their Manager/Team

-Leader informed of anything that might prevent the employee from attending work fit to undertake their role with Council, including being mindful of rest periods between their work activities.
+If the CEO decides that a potential conflict can be managed, the CEO will advise the contractor/representative accordingly in writing, and may place particular requirements on the contractor/representative.
+For example, Council may require the contractor/representative to keep Council Project Manager informed of anything that might prevent the representative from attending work fit to undertake their role with Council, including being mindful of rest periods between their work activities.

-If the CEO decides that the potential conflict cannot be managed, the CEO will inform the employee, in writing, that the employee must choose between their outside activities and their Council employment.
+If the CEO decides that the potential conflict cannot be managed, the CEO will inform the representative, in writing, that the representative must choose between their outside activities and their Council works.

-If an employee wishes to engage in unpaid community or volunteer work with an organisation which has a relationship with either Council or the employee's role, the employee must notify Organisational Development, in writing.
-Organisational Development will discuss the proposed unpaid work with the employee and advise the employee whether or not there is an actual or potential conflict of interest or duty.
-If there is such a conflict, Organisational Development will refer the matter to the CEO to deal with as if it were paid work, as set out above.
+If a contractor/representative wishes to engage in unpaid community or volunteer work with an organisation which has a relationship with either Council or the representative's role, the representative must notify Council, in writing.
+Project Manager will discuss the proposed unpaid work with the representative and advise the representative whether or not there is an actual or potential conflict of interest or duty.
+If there is such a conflict, Project Manager will refer the matter to the CEO to deal with as if it were paid work, as set out above.